Written by Lidia Vijga, co-founder & CEO at DeckLinks

 This is one of the best types of video content that startups can leverage in their strategy.

 When prospects see your happy clients using your product, it helps create social proof and increase conversion rates.
 Real customer videos come across as more authentic than traditional advertising, so they’re a great way to build trust with prospective customers.
 And the best part is that many customers are excited to share their positive experiences with your startup, so you can easily get great video testimonials by simply asking for them!
-And you can collect early-stage feedback too while making videos!
+And you can collect early-stage feedback too while making video footage!

 When SalesHookup reached out to me asking for a video testimonial, I was excited to create this video for them.
 I had a great experience with their community and met incredible sales professionals that are now part of my network.
 If you are in sales, you should absolutely join SalesHookup community.